List of crewed spacecraft: SpaceShipTwo (2018-2024)

 United States eight person air-launched sub-orbital space plane operated by Virgin Galactic aimed at the space tourism market.
 On 31 October 2014 during a test flight, VSS Enterprise, the first SpaceShipTwo craft, broke up in flight and crashed in the Mojave Desert.
 One pilot was killed.
 The second SpaceShipTwo craft, VSS Unity, was completed in 2016 and used until its retirement in 2024.
 On 13 December 2018, SpaceShipTwo flew to an altitude of 82.7 km, which is recognized as space by the FAA, NASA, and the USAF (although not the Fédération Aéronautique Internationale).
 This was the first time an American spacecraft had sent astronauts to space since the final Space Shuttle flight in 2011.
 On 11 July 2021 a fourth test flight was made above 80 km with six crew aboard, including the company owner Richard Branson.
 SpaceShipTwo made 12 successful crewed spaceflights in 13 attempts.
 The last flight of VSS Unity took place on 8 June 2024, marking the spacecraft's retirement.

 Former space stations

 Salyut (1971–1986)

 Soviet/Russian low Earth orbit space stations.
 Salyut 1 (1 crew 1971), Salyut 4 (2 crews 1975), Salyut 6 (6 crews 1977–1981), and Salyut 7 (12 crews 1982–1986).
 All now de-orbited.

 Almaz (1974–1977)

 Soviet military reconnaissance low Earth orbit space stations.
-Badged as Salyut 3 (1 crew 1974), and Salyut 5 (2 crews 1976–1977), as disinformation.
-Both now deorbited.
+Badged as Salyut 2 (no crew, loss of altitude shortly after launch), Salyut 3 (1 crew 1974), and Salyut 5 (2 crews 1976–1977), as disinformation.
+All three are now deorbited.